aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 *Enables Pipeline to set the default value for crossAccountKeys to false.* (default)

-If this is set, and a `crossAccountKeys` prop in a `Pipeline` construct is not passed to, the construct will set the default value of the prop to false.
+When this feature flag is enabled, and the `crossAccountKeys` property is not provided in a `Pipeline` construct, the construct automatically defaults the value of this property to false.

 | Since | Default | Recommended |